 This insurance is purchased by employers for an employee but the benefits are received by the employer to compensate for the losses and extra expenses incurred due to the absence of the key employee.

 6. Factory/Warehouse Insurance

 A number of small businesses operate out of factory and warehouse settings.
 For such businesses, it is essential to have a factory/warehouse insurance.
-It provides coverage for damages toward stock and inventory, furniture and fixtures, raw material and finished goods, the building and assets such as machinery.
+It provides coverage for damages toward stock and inventory, furniture and fixtures, raw material and finished goods, the building and Assets refer to “all the available properties of every kind or possession of an insurance company that might be used More such as machinery.